Marine Air Control Group 28: Global War on Terror

 At the conclusion of major offensive operations, most elements of MACG-28 redeployed home.
 In early 2004, MACG-28 deployed VMU-2 and an Air Traffic Control Detachment from MACS-2, and B CO, MWCS-28 to Al Taqqadum Airfield in Al Anbar Province, Iraq.
 At the start of 2005, MACG-28 deployed its Headquarters, MTACS-28, MACS-2, 2nd LAAD, MASS-1, MWCS-28 back to Iraq.
 The units of MACG-28 maintained air command and control, wing communications, and ISR of the MEF battlespace for the duration of 2005, then the majority redeployed back to the states.

 In January 2007, MACG-28 again deployed all its units and tactical agencies once again to Iraq.
 In January 2009, MACG-28 deployed all units (with the exception of 2nd LAAD) to Operation Iraqi Freedom.
 They were the last Marine units to control the airspace in western Iraq.
 During this time several detachments of the group deployed to Afghanistan as part of Marine Aircraft Group 40 as Marine Corps forces began to build-up in Helmand Province.

 In January 2013, MACG-28 (Forward) again deployed to Operation Enduring Freedom in Helmand Province, Afghanistan.
-They were the last Marine air command and control unit to control the airspace over southern Afghanistan.
+The group was the last Marine air command and control unit to control the airspace over southern Afghanistan.